Topl/muBrambl/README.md

 # LokiJS

 A NodeJS library to facilitate interaction with the Topl blockchain network.
-This library currently supports Topl's Bifrost client.
+This library is compliant with the Dion version of the Topl protocol as defined by the reference implementation, Bifrost client.

 # Installation